Pension vs 401k: What's the Difference & Which is Better?

 Through this type of retirement plan, individuals work with a 401k provider to contribute money into various investment buckets, which include mutual funds in the form of stocks, bonds, securities, or annuities.
 Due to the nature of this type of plan, it is crucial to monitor changes in the market so you can protect your 401k from a stock market crash if necessary.

-Investments that are contributed to a 401k account are tax-free and there is no growth limit for an individual account.
+Investments in a 401k grow tax-deferred, or tax-free in the case of a Roth 401k, and there's no limit on how large the balance can grow.
 However, there is a cap on the annual amount you can contribute.

 When you sign up for a 401k retirement plan, the percentage of funds you decide to contribute will be automatically deducted from each paycheck you receive from your employer.

 If you choose a Traditional 401k, the money you contribute to your account will be excluded from your taxable income.
-This means that this investment will grow tax-deferred, but when you withdraw the money in retirement, you will be responsible for paying taxes on the accrued amount.
+This means that this investment will grow tax-deferred, but when you withdraw the money in retirement, you'll be responsible for paying taxes on the accrued amount.

 This is not the case with a Roth 401k.
-A Roth plan allows you to contribute money that you’ve already paid taxes on, that will still grow tax-deferred.
-In this scenario, you will be able to make tax-free withdrawals once you’ve left the workforce.
+A Roth plan allows you to contribute money that you've already paid taxes on, and from there it grows tax-free.
+In this scenario, you'll be able to withdraw the money in retirement without owing anything more.

 Pension vs 401k: Which is Better?